-A true marketing plan isn’t successful without tracking, measuring, and altering your course.
-If you’re consistently sending out messaging into the universe, how do you tell if your messaging is successful?
+If you’re consistently sending messages into the digital universe, how do you tell if your efforts are successful?

 Go with your gut?
 Hopefully not.

 Why Google Analytics for Auto Marketers?

-My experiences in marketing have shown me how easy it is for clients — and even ourselves — to get in a rut.
+My experiences in marketing have shown me how easy it is to get in a rut.
 You know you’re in a rut when someone asks, “Why do you do thing X?” and the answer is, “Because that’s how we’ve always done it.”

 Google Analytics keeps accountability top of mind.
 You can watch for traffic patterns on your website and establish a baseline to start making changes to it: keeping your content fresh, building strong cornerstone content, and maybe even altering some design.

 Google Analytics facilitates smarter, more data-driven decision-making.
 Less gut.

 You’ll find a lot of video tutorials online — like the one below, which is a quick introduction to Analytics.